jennwah/crypto-assignment/README.md

 We use `gomock` for mocking dependencies at different layers.
 Run `go install github.com/golang/mock/mockgen@v1.6.0` to get mockgen binary.
 You can find details usage at https://github.com/golang/mock.

 Run `make unit_test` to run the entire unit tests suites.
-Our unit tests are written in <bold>table-driven format</bold> as recommended by Golang community https://go.dev/wiki/TableDrivenTests.
+Our unit tests are written in <b>table-driven format</b> as recommended by Golang community https://go.dev/wiki/TableDrivenTests.

 To see visualization for each file on unit test coverage, run `make unit_test_vis`.